FahmidulHaquee/21-blackjack/Javascript/Functional-based/README.md

 ## Testing

 There are a number of functions here which help with the unit tests in the tests.js file.
-These are written to here for
+These are written to here for separation of concern.

 ```js
 export function playerChooses(choices) {